 This double stroller is compatible with any Graco car seat, so for parents using the Graco brand car seat for their baby, this is the best Disney stroller for you.

-What parents love about this car seat is the versatility.
+What parents love about this car seat is its versatility.
 You can use two car seats, two stroller seats, a bench seat, or a standing platform for your big kid.

 With so many possibilities, it’s no surprise parents love this versatile double stroller.
 One of the best features is the large storage basket, which is the largest one on our list of strollers for Disney.